-The SDSU Poll, a research group housed in the School of American and Global Studies at South Dakota State University, conducted a post-election wave to The South Dakota Voter Survey between November 13th and 20th.
+The South Dakota Polling Project, a research group housed in the School of American and Global Studies at South Dakota State University, conducted a post-election wave to The South Dakota Voter Survey between November 13 and 20.
 Participants from The South Dakota Voter Survey were invited to share their impressions and opinions about the recent election and the COVID-19 pandemic.
 In total, 236 registered voters in South Dakota responded to the invitation and participated in this survey.
 The margin of error for this survey is +/- 5%.

 South Dakotans Believe the Election Was Conducted Fairly in Our State